stevekinney/react-typescript/content/useState, a solution.md

 ### A quick disclaimer

 React experts will know that using `useEffect` isn't great here because it could trigger a second render.
 One alternative is to just wrap `setCount` to do both at the same time.
-This is probably the best example, but I'm most just trying to drum up fictitious reasons to use hooks.
+This is probably the best example, but I'm most just trying to drum up fictitious reasons to show you the `useEffect` hook with TypeScript and it seemed more efficient to do it here than to set us up in a brand new example.